 P170L48

-traffic category (TC): A label for medium access control (MAC) service data units (MSDUs) that have a

-distinct user priority (UP), as viewed by higher layer entities, relative to other MSDUs provided for delivery over the same link.
-Traffic categories are meaningful only to MAC entities that support quality of service (QoS) within the MAC data service.
-These MAC entities determine the UP for MSDUs belonging to a particular traffic category using the priority value provided with those MSDUs at the MAC service access point (MAC SAP).

 P218L10

-TC traffic category

 P299L51

 The QoS facility supports eight priority values, referred to as UPs.
 The values a UP may take are the integer values from 0 to 7 and are identical to the IEEE 802.1D™ priority tags.
-An MSDU with a particular UP is said to belong to a traffic category (TC) with that UP.
 The UP is provided with each MSDU at the medium access control service access point (MAC SAP) either directly, in the UP parameter, or indirectly, in a TSPEC or SCS Descriptor element designated by the UP parameter.

 P796L43

-The QoS Control field is a 16-bit field that identifies the TC or TS to which the frame belongs as well as various other QoS-related, A-MSDU related, and mesh-related information about the frame that varies by frame type, subtype, and type of transmitting STA.
+The QoS Control field is a 16-bit field that identifies the frame UP or TS to which the frame belongs as well as various other QoS-related, A-MSDU related, and mesh-related information about the frame that varies by frame type, subtype, and type of transmitting STA.
 The QoS Control field is present in all Data frames in which the QoS subfield of the Subtype subfield is equal to 1 (see 9.2.4.1.3 (Type and Subtype subfields)).

 P797L60

-The TID subfield identifies the TC or TS to which the corresponding MSDU (or fragment thereof) or A-MSDU in the Frame Body field belongs.
+The TID subfield identifies the frame UP or TS to which the corresponding MSDU (or fragment thereof) or A-MSDU in the Frame Body field belongs.
 The TID subfield also identifies the TC or TS of traffic for which a TXOP is being requested, through the setting of TXOP duration requested or queue size.
 The encoding of the TID subfield depends on the access policy (see 9.4.2.29 (TSPEC element)) and is shown in

 P798L39